 “The pleasure lies in a certain special way of using one's mind.
 Stamp collecting is a hobby for busy, purposeful, ambitious people...because, in pattern, it has the essential elements of a career, but transposed to a clearly delimited, intensely private world.
 A career requires the ability to sustain a purpose over a long period of time, through many separate steps, choices, decisions, adding up to a steady progression toward a goal.”

 “The minds of such people require continuity, integration, a sense of moving forward.
 They are accustomed to working long-range; to them, the present is part of and a means to the future; a short-range event or activity that leads nowhere is an unnatural strain on them, an irritating interruption or a source of painful boredom.
 Yet they need relaxation and rest from their constant, single-tracked drive.
 What they need is another track, but for the same train...that is, a change of subject, but using part of the same method of mental functioning.
 Stamp collecting fulfills that need.”

 All quotes are from “Why I Like Stamp Collecting,” by Ayn Rand, Minkus Stamp Journal, 1971.
-You can find the Minkus article online at "Ellen's Place" here.
+You can find the Minkus article archived at several sites, among them, Kenmore Stamp here.

 On December 11, 2013, the U.S. Postal Service honored Ayn Rand with an essay in the series "How they Collected."

 The hobby is called “philatelics” or “philately.”
 Phil<love of.
 A<not.
 Tela<tally, count, tax: The stamp shows that the tax or fare has been paid.

 The Art of Finance